diabolicly/picklist/README.md

-This is just a simple code challenge for create a multiple selected pick list.
+This is just a simple code challenge for creating a multi-selection pick list.